-Likewise, the Autumn season believes the best season for treks in Nepal.
-You will have pleasant weather with a moderate climate and the visibility of the mountains is clear.
+Likewise, Autumn season believes the best season for treks in Nepal, you will have pleasant weather with a moderate climate and has a clear visibility of the mountains.

 Another best season for a trek in Nepal is after winter while the sun is getting warmer in springtime many trekkers to the Himalayas can again enjoy a comfortable climate.
 In the spring season, various varieties of flowers flourish on both trees and the ground and it is also the best time for mountain climbing in the Himalayas.

 Winter trekking season (January and February)

 Trek during January and February months can be a challenging but rewarding experience, with unique natural scenery and plants to observe.
 But it’s important to prepare well enough for the cold and snowy conditions.
 Travel with an experienced guide and have appropriate gear and equipment for trekking in winter conditions.

 Weather in the Himalayan region are cold, and the mountain trails are covered with snow and ice.
 Daytime, temperatures can range from 5°C to 15°C (41°F to 59°F) at lower elevations, and from -10°C to 5°C (14°F to 41°F) at higher elevations.
 At night, temperature can drop from -15°C to -20°C (5°F to 4°F) at higher altitudes.
 As a result, the plant life in the lower elevations is generally dormant or covered in snow.

 However, there are still some plants that can also observe during these months.
 At lower elevations, winter-flowering species of rhododendrons can be seen blooming, with their bright red or pink flowers adding color to the landscape.
 Trees like pine and cedar, also stand out against the snowy backdrop, and their branches are often covered with snow.